flatiron-school/flatiron-rails/README.md

   * Bootstrap
   * Google Analytics
   * Precompiled assets in production
+3. Deployment
-3. Gem groups set up for easy Heroku deployment
+  * Options to set up gem groups for either Heroku or Ninefold deployment
+  * Automatically installs Heroku command line tools if they are missing
+  * For Heroku deployment, adds bin files for two-line setup and deploy
+4. Optional Devise setup